Aishu2612/Assignment5_Docker_RestfulApi/README.md

 # Assignment5_Docker_RestfulApi

 For this assignement 2 apps are created using nodejs.
-Solution contain 2 folders apiapp which is the apiendpoint for
+Solution contain 2 folders apiapp and customers_cliapp
  1. Api app is created using nodejs.
 CustomerOrders.json file is used as the database for customer orders.
  2. Client App is created using reactjs